-Marketable securities consist of corporate debt securities maturing in twelve months or less.
-Based on the Company's intentions regarding its marketable securities, all marketable securities are classified as held-to-maturity and are carried at amortized cost.
-The Company's investments in marketable securities are classified as Level 2 within the fair value hierarchy.
-As of March 31, 2016, remaining final maturities of marketable securities ranged from May 2016 to October 2016, with a weighted average remaining maturity of approximately 4 months.
-The following table provides the amortized cost basis, aggregate fair value, unrealized losses (there were no unrealized gains) and the net carrying value of investments in held-to-maturity securities as of March 31, 2016:
+Marketable securities consisted of corporate debt securities maturing in twelve months or less.
+Based on the Company's intentions regarding its marketable securities, all marketable securities, all marketable securities were classified as held-to-maturity and are carried at amortized cost.
+The Company's investments in marketable securities were classified as Level 2 within the fair value hierarchy.
+As of September 30, 2016, all marketable securities previously held by the Company have matured or been redeemed.